Hardware Identity vs. Digital Wallets: Which is More Secure?

 A practical procurement framework for evaluating identity verification software in 2026, with 12 criteria, a scoring rubric, an RFP question bank, and a pilot framework that surfaces real differences between vendors.

 The identity verification software market in 2026 looks different from the market in 2020.
 The first-generation IDV platforms that defined the category were document-and-selfie-only stacks built around document forensics and basic liveness.
 The second wave layered on AML, sanctions, and ongoing monitoring as separate products.
-The current generation is a verification engine plus an agentic compliance suite, where KYC, KYB, AML, ongoing monitoring, background checks, and case management run on a single platform with an AI co-pilot drafting the procedural compliance documentation in real time.
+The current generation is a verification engine plus an agentic compliance suite, where KYC, KYB, AML, ongoing monitoring, background checks, and case management run on a single platform with an AI compliance officer drafting the procedural compliance documentation in real time.

 Procurement teams evaluating IDV software in 2026 face a meaningfully harder decision than five years ago.
 The question is no longer "which document-and-selfie vendor has the lowest false acceptance rate?"
 It is "which architecture replaces the multi-vendor patchwork we built up over the last five years?"